Greece takes bottom EU spot in global corruption index

 Last month, state media quoted Communist Party chief Xi Jinping as saying that if corruption was allowed to run wild, the Communist Party risked major unrest and the collapse of its rule.

 Swardt drew comparisons with standards in the Organisation for Economic Cooperation and Development, which groups wealthy nations.
-“We have seen a criminalization of bribery to the standards of the OECD,” he said.
+“We have seen a criminalisation of bribery to the standards of the OECD,” he said.

-“The Chinese used to say their companies could not be held to rich country standards because they needed to catch up, but now they realize tackling this is in their own interests.”
+“The Chinese used to say their companies could not be held to rich country standards because they needed to catch up, but now they realise tackling this is in their own interests.”

-But tackling corruption in a lasting way required allowing ordinary citizens the power to scrutinize public services and institutions, he added.
+But tackling corruption in a lasting way required allowing ordinary citizens the power to scrutinise public services and institutions, he added.

 With Russia taking on the rotating presidency of the Group of 20 leading economies, Moscow should try to “lead by example and not by the lowest common denominator in terms of bribery”, Swardt said.